 I sat back and glanced in every direction I could see:

--a pad of paper on my nightstand sat waiting for me to complete the meal menu for company that was arriving the next week
+- a pad of paper on my nightstand sat waiting for me to complete a meal menu

 How many times in the past couple of weeks had I lamented to my husband about how overwhelmed I felt and how the to-do list scaled higher than the available time to complete it?
 It left me feeling weary.